-Explore Fire + Water Elements:
+Explore Fire and Water Bowls:

 All of our fire, fire & water bowls and fire pits include the burner assembly and transformer panel.
 All Hammered Copper bowls come with a mounting bracket.
 All bowls with fire elements include a support plate.
 Decorative media is sold separately. *Site connection adapters and mounting anchor hardware not included.